In this guide we’ll look at the best moss killers for UK lawns.

 This Pro-Kleen Premium Iron Sulphate Lawn Moss Killer contains iron sulphate which is a moss killer and a lawn fertiliser that will encourage strong, healthy, dark green grass.
 It comes in powder form and can be applied dry or mixed into water and applied with a sprayer or a watering can with a fine rose.
 This product wins top spot for the best moss killer for lawns.

 The box provides enough to cover 2500 square metres and comes in a resealable tub, so provides great value for money.
 Dosage instructions are clearly explained on the back of the tub.
 I used 70g in 7 litres of water and this reduced the moss significantly and improved the health of the grass.
 I will repeat the process in a few weeks to get rid of the remaining moss.
 You can also use this product at half strength as a lawn tonic and this will improve the general health of your lawn.
 Do not be tempted to apply more than the recommended amount, though, as this can scorch the grass.

 This product is simple to use, effective and excellent value for money.
 All in all, it’s the best moss killer for the money.

-Up next we have another iron sulphate-based product that kills moss and fertilises your lawn.
+Up next we have a Premium Iron Sulphate Moss Killer that kills moss and fertilises your lawn.
 Each pack provides enough to kill moss on lawns of up to 1000 square metres.
 It comes in a resealable plastic tub which keeps the product nice and dry.

 This product can be applied wet or dry, but for best results dilute it with water and apply with a sprayer or watering can.

 This Maxicrop Moss Killer and Lawn Tonic contains 17 percent iron sulphate, 2 percent nitrogen and natural seaweed.
 The iron sulphate kills the moss and the seaweed and nitrogen greens up the grass and improves its health encouraging faster regrowth in the bare patches left by the dead moss.

 This moss killer is fast acting and effective as well as being clean and easy to use.
 310 ml is sufficient to treat 10 square metres, so this pack should cover 80 square metres of lawn.
 You simply mix the liquid with water and apply with a sprayer or watering can with a fine rose.

 This is a more expensive option than the previous products, however, it is very effective and blackens almost all the moss within days and improves the health and colour of the lawn.
-It is also a good product to use if you plan to reseed the lawn as it does not linger for as long as granular products.
+It is also the best moss killer to use if you plan to reseed the lawn as it does not linger for as long as granular products.